 What you need to know

-You become an MIT student at the start of your first term, or if you are a returning student, the term in which you are readmitted.
-You will retain regular student status until graduation, unless you withdraw or are disqualified, provided that you are properly registered and up-to-date with your financial obligations.
+You become an MIT student (with regular student status) at the start of your first term, or if you are a returning student, the term in which you are readmitted.
+During the fall and spring terms, you must be properly registered and up to date on financial obligations to retain regular student status.

 Some key points to remember:

-- You do not have to register for January’s Independent Activities Period (IAP) to retain your student status between fall and spring terms.
+- Undergraduates do not have to register for January’s Independent Activities Period (IAP) or summer term.